 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

+Trust and transparency are the cornerstones of the most stable and lasting relationships.
+For this reason, Moncler has always conducted every marketing and communication initiative responsibly on all channels, paying close attention to how, what and to whom it communicates.
 It is very important for Moncler’s communication to be consistent, responsible and transparent.
 All images and messages delivered through any communication channel, whether online or offline, are carefully vetted to ensure they accurately convey Company values, respect human dignity, are non-discriminatory, and do not depict violent behaviour or dangerous conduct.
 Even greater attention is given to marketing communications related to children’s collections, which must guarantee absolute and constant respect for the fundamental principles underlying the protection of minors.
 Although the Group does not currently adhere to any specific codes or voluntary standards in advertising, Moncler fully complies with all applicable regulations in force in each country in which it operates.

-As evidence of this unrelenting commitment, Moncler’s product marketing communications, advertising and sponsorships have never once breached
+As evidence of this unrelenting commitment, Moncler’s product marketing communications, advertising and sponsorships have never once breached any regulations in force.
 As part of the Group’s commitment to enforce responsible communication with clients, great importance is also placed on product labelling, which must deliver clear, transparent and accurate information.
-Moncler guarantees full compliance with all existing national and international labelling regulations.
+Moncler guarantees full compliance with existing national and international labelling regulations.
 Accordingly, the Group works closely with its suppliers to obtain reliable information on the materials and processes involved in the various stages of production and carries out all the tests needed to ensure the accuracy of the contents.
 All Moncler products feature a global label providing accurate information on the composition of all materials and components, washing and care instructions, and country of manufacture.
-All information is translated into nine languages.
-In addition, custom labels are applied to products to be distributed to specific markets, such as China, Japan and South

 For this reason, significant energies in terms of resources and investments have been dedicated to developing this area: from online advertising to social networks.
 In particular, at the level of social networks, Moncler is present on Instagram, Facebook,

-Twitter and LinkedIn (in 2018 with 1.7 million, 2.9 million, 1.2 million and 98 thousand followers, respectively), WeChat in APAC (with 129,000 followers), LINE in Japan (with about 344,400 followers) while in South Korea, Moncler has been present since 2018 with the Kakao Talk account (with about 58,700 followers).
-It is worth noting that, particularly on Instagram, the level of consumer brand engagement has increased significantly in the last two years.
-Social networks are also an important channel through which Moncler engages users and updates them continuously on news about of the brand.
+Twitter and LinkedIn (in 2019 with 2.7 million, 2.9 million, 1.1 million and 131 thousand followers, respectively), WeChat and Weibo in APAC (with 249 thousand and 162 thousand followers, respectively), LINE in Japan (with about 382 thousand followers) while in Korea, Moncler has been present since 2018 with the Kakao Talk account (with about 44 thousand followers).
+It should be noted that, especially on Instagram, the level of consumer brand engagement has significantly increased in